What Happens if You Get Something Stuck in Your Eye?

 - Your eye still feels irritated a few days after removing foreign debris

-- Your eye bleeds as a result of irritation from a foreign object or chemical
+- Your eye bleeds as a result of irritation from an object or chemical

 - You can’t close your eye